KesMath/Systems_Programming/README.md

 ## :gear:Systems Programming:gear:
 First 5 lab & pset solutions for [2022 Harvard CS50x](https://cs50.harvard.edu/x/2022/)
-Additionally, this contains 2 Data Structure Implementations from scratch (Linked List & Stack Implementation using Doubly Linked List) as well as a Shell Interpreter built from the ground up
+Additionally, this contains a Linked List Implementation from scratch as well as a Shell Interpreter built from the ground up